GroundSix/fuelphp-validator/README.md

 ## Installation

-You can download the code from [Github](https://github.com/fuelphp/validation) or install it through packagist by including `fuel/validation` in your project composer.json require:
+It is best installed it through packagist by including `fuel/validation` in your project composer.json require:

     "require": {
         "fuel/validation":  "dev-master"
     }

+You can also download it from Github, but no autoloader is provided so you'll need to register it with your own PSR-0 compatible autoloader.

 ## Usage